directcyber/playbook/README.md

 For an exploration of favicons, use https://faviconmap.shodan.io/

+Then you can search the favicon hash on Shodan like so: `http.favicon.hash:12345`

 ### Other internet search engines

 - https://viz.greynoise.io/ - Greynoise is like a "reverse Shodan".
 It's useful for finding infected hosts that are acting as part of a botnet.
 It has a network of honeypots (a lot of which will show up in our shodan searches) that pretends to be certain services and captures exploits, then tags them by destination ports, IP information and vulnerabilities the source IP attempted to exploit.